-Market observers have recognized the Dominican Republic worldwide as one of the best and top travel destinations for tourists in the Caribbean.
-However, this island has so much to offer as well for business owners looking to enter the Caribbean region.
+Market observers have recognized the Dominican Republic worldwide as one of the top travel destinations for tourists in the region.
+However, the island nation has a great deal to offer for business owners looking to enter the Caribbean.

 When looking to enter the Dominican Republic, foreign investors are confronted with a choice in terms of what sort of commercial presence they want to have.
-Expanding multinationals must incorporate a legal entity in the Dominican Republic as a formal corporate vessel for business.
+Expanding multinationals must incorporate a company in the Dominican Republic as a formal corporate vessel for business.

 Branches and representative offices are viable options for multinational companies.
-However, the best legal entity must be judged on a case by case basis.
+However, choosing the best type of company must be done on a case by case basis.

-Next review the different types of legal entities in the Dominican Republic for incorporation.
+Next review the different types of companies in the Dominican Republic for incorporation.

 Limited Liability Company